Fairy riding

 Fairy riding (Scottish Gaelic: marcachd shìth/a' mharcachd-shìth/na marcachd-shìth) was a term used for a kind of paralysis found in livestock in Scotland.
 It occurred in the spine of sheep, cows and horses, and was attributed to fairies riding on them.

-It was also attributed in some places where perspiration, due to weakness was discovered in cattle.
+It was also attributed in some places where perspiration, due to weakness, was discovered in cattle.

-It can be compared to elf-shot, where it was thought that animals had been shot by fairies.
+It can be compared to elf-shot, where fairies were thought to have shot animals.